AllDotPy/FletX/README.md

         # --desktop to open app in a desktop window
         # --android to open app on Android device
         # --ios to open app on a iOs device
+        # --watch for hot reload
-        # --help for more option
+        # --help for more options
 ```

 ## Running Tests with FletX CLI